 USC freshman football player, Joseph Lewis IV, was arrested on suspicion of domestic violence on the corner of 30th and Hoover on Monday.
-He allegedly assaulted his girlfriend on Sunday, Feb.
-11, according to USC's Department of Public Safety records.
+He allegedly assaulted his "spouse or cohabitant" on Sunday, Feb.
+11, according to the Los Angeles Police Department.

 Lewis, 18, was charged with a felony, and his bail was set at $50,000, according to the Los Angeles County Sheriff's Department.
 He was released on bail around 1 a.m. on Tuesday.

 Lewis was rated a four-star recruit and the No. 31 overall recruit for his class.
 In his first season for the Trojans, the wide receiver appeared in 11 games, caught four passes for 39 yards and had two tackles while on defense.